NREL/Marmot/docsrc/source/references/input-files/Marmot_plot_select.rst

    effect data that has been grouped into bar plots or diurnal line plots and will have no effect on timeseries plots.
-   If grouping by `Year-Scenario` the year will be identified from the input data timestamp and appended to the scenario name defined in :ref:`Marmot_user_defined_inputs: csv file`.
+   If grouping by `Year-Scenario` the year will be identified from the input data timestamp and appended to the **Scenarios** name defined in :ref:`Marmot_user_defined_inputs: csv file`.
 This is useful when plotting data which covers multiple years such as ReEDS.
 If left blank Marmot will default to grouping data by `Scenario`.